contiki-os/contiki/examples/cc26xx-ota-bootloader/README.md

 You can also read my [article on OTA](http://marksolters.com/programming/2016/06/07/contiki-ota.html) for more detail about this example.

 ## Quick Start
 Please note that there are a handful of changes made to the Contiki tree outside of this example folder.
 You cannot simply copy this example into the vanilla Contiki tree.
 You must clone this fork and and compile using it.
+For example, the `apps/er-coap` used in this fork is derived from that found in the [6LBR](https://github.com/cetic/6lbr/tree/develop/apps/er-coap) tree.

 ```bash
 git clone https://github.com/msolters/contiki